wakkihaya/neurotechjp/src/md/en/blog/kasuya-meltin.md

 At 14, Mark had already begun researching cyborg technology.

-> In junior high, I wanted to experiment using invasive electrodes, but after some research and upon reaching high school, realized that **invasive technologies are hurdled, especially with ethical considerations.**
+> In junior high, I wanted to experiment using invasive electrodes, but after some research and upon reaching high school, realized that **invasive technologies are hurdled, especially with ethical and technical considerations.**

 &nbsp;